stuycs-gh-classrooms/nxtm-p00-pd09-mmm/README.md

 ### Simulation 2: Spring
 Describe what your spring simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-Similar to previous simulations, Orbs will be connected to each other by a spring.
+Similar to previous simulations, Orbs will be connected to each other by a spring and setup across a horixontal line at y = height/2.

 ---